New Orleans Music Co-op Workshops

-Tipitina's Music Office Co-Ops are statewide development centers for musicians, filmmakers and other digital media workers in Louisiana.
-First established...
+Tipitina’s Music Office Co-Ops are statewide workforce development centers for musicians, filmmakers and other digital media workers in Louisiana.
+The...

 Tipitina’s Internship Program led by artistic director, Donald Harrison Jr., is an after-school jazz program for high school students.
 The program focuses on instrumental performance, recording, music theory, and career professionalism.
 The program is free of charge and accepts intermediate and advanced music students.
 Participants are expected to be interested in pursuing a career in music.
 Those interested in being admitted to the Internship Program must be available to attend class once a week throughout the school year – each class is 2 hours.